 A few other things to keep in mind when navigating your tax responsibilities:

-If you do not earn any taxable income throughout the entire year, you most likely won’t need to file a tax return (and definitely will not have to pay any income taxes).
+- If you don’t earn any taxable income throughout the entire year, you most likely won’t need to file a tax return (and definitely will not have to pay any income taxes).

-If you receive an accelerated benefits rider, which is an early payout from a life insurance policy, you should check with a tax advisor to see if the payout is considered taxable income.
-Usually, such benefits are not taxable, but there are exceptions to the rule.
+- If you receive an accelerated benefits rider, which is an early payout from a life insurance policy, you should check with a tax advisor to see if the payout is considered taxable income.
+Usually, such benefits aren’t taxable, but there are exceptions to the rule.

 You can talk with a tax advisor or an estate planning attorney to get professional advice on what your tax burdens might be, and potentially reduce the amount of taxes that have to be paid.